Counselling Skills Professional Development Course - study online.

 Counselling skills are used in many different situations.

 This course can help you to develop and improve your counselling skills.
-The course will cover -
+The course covers -

 - Improving your counselling skills.

 - Understanding the use of micro skills in a counselling situation.

 - Learning counselling skills to use in many different situations and environments.